-Where an attendee believes he/she has experienced discrimination or harassment by another attendee, that individual should:
+Where an attendee believes they have experienced discrimination or harassment by another attendee, that individual should:

-a) Raise his or her concern and attempt to resolve his/her concern directly with the individual involved; AND/OR
+a) Raise their concern and attempt to resolve it directly with the individual involved; AND/OR

-b) If the attendee deems it appropriate, immediately bring his/her concern to the attention of the Officer either personally, by phone or by email.
+b) If the attendee deems it appropriate, immediately bring their concern to the attention of the Officer either personally, by phone or by email.

 2. Complaints process